 UPS carries up to $1 million in insurance for each accident.
 If a plaintiff’s claim is for a lower sum than this, they need to go no further than the insurance company to settle.

 UPS contracts with Liberty Mutual for its insurance.
-Liberty Mutual is famously difficult in terms of settling claims, routinely offering settlements that are significantly lower than the plaintiff expects.
-Receiving a fair settlement is very difficult without a seasoned attorney who anticipates Liberty Mutual’s arguments and who isn’t afraid to take the insurance giant to court.
+Liberty Mutual is famously difficult in terms of settling claims, the law firm routinely offering settlements that are significantly lower than the plaintiff expects.
+Receiving a fair enough settlement offer is very difficult without a seasoned attorney who anticipates Liberty Mutual’s arguments and who isn’t afraid to take the insurance giant to court.